Madhav70/Madhav70/README.md

-- 👋 Hi, I’m @Madhav70
+- 👋 Hi, I’m Madhav Kumar.
-- 👀 I’m interested in Reading.
+- I am student at Rishihood University.
-- 🌱 I’m currently learning C.
+- I know python .
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- How to reach me ...

 <!---
 Madhav70/Madhav70 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.